mufeedvh/website/content/posts/llm-security.md

     <blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">Here&#39;s a brief glimpse of our INCREDIBLE near future.<br><br>GPT-3 armed with a Python interpreter can<br>· do exact math<br>· make API requests<br>· answer in unprecedented ways<br><br>Thanks to <a href="https://twitter.com/goodside?ref_src=twsrc%5Etfw">@goodside</a> and <a href="https://twitter.com/amasad?ref_src=twsrc%5Etfw">@amasad</a> for the idea and repl!<br><br>Play with it: <a href="https://t.co/uY2nqtdRjp">https://t.co/uY2nqtdRjp</a> <a href="https://t.co/JnkiUyTQx1">pic.twitter.com/JnkiUyTQx1</a></p>&mdash; Sergey Karayev (@sergeykarayev) <a href="https://twitter.com/sergeykarayev/status/1569377881440276481?ref_src=twsrc%5Etfw">September 12, 2022</a></blockquote>
 </div>

 Along with the concern that not everyone has the luxury to train an LLM for a specific task and only fine-tune one.
-This would mean depending on GPT is the only way; this should be enough for it to have the intuition/knowledge required to escape a sandbox or _create one_.
+This would mean depending on GPT is the only way; and that should be enough for it to have the intuition/knowledge required to escape a sandbox or _create one_.

 ### 3. Should we care about this threat?

-This depends on whether or not somewhere along the chain of microservices in your product utilizes an LLM.
+That depends on whether or not somewhere along the chain of microservices in your product utilizes an LLM.
 If user input can be infiltrated into it, that's pretty much all you need to know that you are vulnerable.

 If we go on about putting it in a "box" such that it can't do malicious tasks, we will end up talking about aligning them.
 Oh well...